Paulson & Co. starts new positions in 3Q 2013 (Part 5 of 5)

 Paulson & Co., founded in 1994 by John Paulson, is an investment management firm specializing in event-driven arbitrage strategies (including merger arbitrage, bankruptcy reorganizations, and distressed credit), structured credit, recapitalization, restructuring, and other corporate events.
 The firm operates as a partnership consisting of John Paulson and the other partners of the firm.

 Paulson & Co. manages approximately $18 billion and employs approximately 120 employees in offices located in New York, London, and Hong Kong.

 The firm started new positions in Time Warner Cable (TWC), Sprint Corp (S), Mallinckrodt Plc.
 (MNK), and FedEx Corp.
 (FDX) and sold positions in Mead Johnson Nutrition Co.
 (MJN) and Élan Corp Plc.
 (ELN).

 Abbreviated financial summaries and metrics for these securities are included below.
 Detailed analysis and recommendations require a subscription (more information at the bottom of the article).

-According to its website, Paulson & Co. relies on bottom-up fundamental research within corporate events and sectors where it has expertise, and it encourages teamwork by incentivizing collaboration and idea sharing.
-The flexibility of having long and short event exposure across the capital structure lets it optimize performance across market cycles.
-In addition to its hedge funds, Paulson & Co. manages real estate private equity funds that focus on various distressed real estate recovery opportunities.
-Its goals are capital preservation, above-average returns over the long term, and low correlation to the markets.
+According to its website, Paulson & Co. relies on bottom-up fundamental research within corporate events and sectors where it has expertise, and encourages teamwork by incentivizing collaboration and idea sharing.
+The flexibility of having long and short event exposure across the capital structure enables it to attempt to optimize performance across market cycles.
+In addition to its hedge funds, Paulson & Co. manages real estate private equity funds which focus on various types of distressed real estate recovery opportunities.
+Its goals are capital preservation, above average returns over the long-term, and low correlation to the markets.

 Browse this series on Market Realist: